Khalil Al-Zayani

-Khalil Al-Zayani (خليل أبراهيم الزياني) is a Saudi Arabian football coach.
+Khalil Al-Zayani (خليل أبراهيم الزياني) is a Saudi Arabian former international footballer and football coach.
 Al-Zayani is part of Al-Zayani family residing in Dammam city in the Eastern Province of Saudi Arabia.

 Playing career

-Al-Zayani played for the Al-Ettifaq first team as a defender his whole career from 1962 to 1971, captaining the side in 1965 when they won the Crown Prince Cup.
+Al-Zayani played for the Al-Ettifaq first team as a defender his whole career from 1962 to 1971.
+He was captaining the side in 1965 when they won the Crown Prince Cup.
 He was also part of the team which won the 1968 King Cup.
-Al-Zayani also represented the Saudi national.
+Al-Zayani also represented the Saudi national team.
 He retired from professional football in 1973.

 Managerial career

 Zayani's rise as a coach was a natural progression given the success he had as a player.
 His coaching career started soon after he retired as a player, as an assistant coach for the Al-Ittifaq first team.
 That particular tenure lasted two years but he later had several stints with the club a manager, he was promoted to head coach for the first time in 1976.

 Al-Zayani won the 1982–83 Saudi Premier League, thus Al-Ettifaq became the first team from Dammam to win the title and first team to win the league title undefeated, and Khalil Al-Zayani also became the first Saudi Arabian manager to win the league title.
 The 1983 Gulf Club competition was also won in the same season making Al-Ettifaq the first Saudi team to win a non-domestic title.

 In between his Ettifaq managerial stints, he was successful as the Saudi Arabia national team coach, a mission he first started in March 1984.
 Al-Zayani was called up by the national federation and asked to travel to Muscat, Oman to replace the sacked Mário Zagallo, coach of the Brazil World Cup-winning team of 1970 that featured Pelé.
 Zagalo was let go after a 4–0 defeat to Iraq as the Saudis collected only one win from their first three matches in the 7th Arabian Gulf Cup.
 Al-Zayani became the first Saudi head coach to manage the Saudi Arabia national football team.
 Zayani, nonetheless, proved to be up to the task as he oversaw a draw against Kuwait and was victories over the United Arab Emirates and Bahrain as Saudi Arabia finished third in the competition.